Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 - **Join the Adventure:** Ready to be part of something bigger?
 Dive into the heart of it all—the [Convex Discord Server](https://discord.gg/fsnCxEM).
 It's not just a server; it's the bustling agora where ideas collide, dreams take flight, and the Convex community comes alive.

-The journey towards a future of open economic systems isn't a solitary path; it's a collaborative odyssey.
-Join us, and let's collectively shape the digital tomorrow!
+The journey towards a future of open economic systems isn't a solitary path; it's a collaborative undertaking.
+Join us, and let's collectively shape the economic models of tomorrow!